open-WFS/.github/profile/README.md

 Open Wave Field Synthesis (OpenWFS) is an open-source system for [Wave Field Synthesis](https://en.wikipedia.org/wiki/Wave_field_synthesis), acoustic beamforming, and other spatial rendering techniques.
 An OpenWFS system comprises of multiple playback modules, each of which is a 1m-long unit comprising 32 full-range drivers, connected over the [AVB](https://en.wikipedia.org/wiki/Audio_Video_Bridging) audio networking protocol.

+The OpenWFS system comprises:

- - [Hardware schematics](https://github.com/open-WFS/open-WFS-hw) and [firmware](https://github.com/open-WFS/open-WFS-fw) to built an audio playback module, comprising of 32 full-range drivers
+ - [Hardware schematics](https://github.com/open-WFS/open-WFS-hw) and [firmware](https://github.com/open-WFS/open-WFS-fw) to built an audio playback module, comprising of 32 full-range drivers (pending publication)
  - A [software spatialiser](https://github.com/open-WFS/open-WFS-spatialiser) that receives mono audio inputs over an audio loopback interface, and distributes them appropriately over the OpenWFS system

  The hardware system can also be used as an N-channel audio interface, with each driver addressable separately, for protyping and evaluation of arbitrary spatial panning algorithms.